Lewis County Transit: Routes

-Twin Transit coordinates with a Thurston County commuter program, Rural Transit, that allows riders in more rural areas of Lewis County to have access to the intercounty bus system.
-As of 2022, Rural Transit links with Twin Transit at Centralia's Amtrak station; there are future plans to connect the program at the Mellen Street Station.
+Lewis County Transit coordinates with a Thurston County commuter program, Rural Transit, that allows riders in more rural areas of Lewis County to have access to the intercounty bus system.
+As of 2022, Rural Transit links with Lewis County Transit at Centralia's Amtrak station; there are future plans to connect the program at the Mellen Street Station.
 The free-to-ride service is weekday only.